 There are extensive and economical bus services in all the main centres, often also with air-conditioned express executive coaches running airport-to-downtown shuttle services at premium fares.
 Buses in major cities, including Rio, are massively overcrowded in rush hour however, and crime is a common problem, particularly at night.

-São Paulo has a 5-line metro subway system, and Rio has a 2-line metro.
+São Paulo has a modern metro subway system, and Rio has a two-line metro.
 Though both systems are relatively small, the trains are clean, safe, economical and reliable.
 Fares are generally regulated, with interchange links between key bus and metro/rail lines, for instance, on the MetroBus feeder bus linking the Rio metro with Copacabana.

 Passenger rail connections in Brazil are virtually non-existent, apart from a few inner-city commuter lines in São Paulo and Rio de Janeiro.
 A few scenic tourist lines still run, notably the Serra Verde Express (www.serraverdeexpress.com.br) operating services from Curitiba to Morretes in Paraná, and from Campo Grande to Miranda in the Pantanal.

 Ferries serve most coastal ports.
-One company, Barcas S/A (tel: (21) 4004 3113; www.barcas-sa.com.br), operates ferries between Rio de Janeiro and Niterói, and between Angra dos Reis and Ilha Grande.
+One company, Barcas (tel: 0800 721 1012, in Brazil only; www.barcas-sa.com.br), operates ferries between Rio de Janeiro and Niterói, and between Angra dos Reis and Ilha Grande.
 The daily commuter ferry to and from Niterói is very popular, offering amazing views of Guanabara Bay, and much quicker than the long and often traffic-clogged road route.